NixOS/nixpkgs/maintainers/README.md

 ### How to lose maintainer status

 Maintainers who have become inactive on a given package can be removed.
-This helps us keep an accurate view of what parts of nixpkgs are well maintained or not.
+This helps us keep an accurate view of the state of maintenance in Nixpkgs.

 The inactivity measure is currently not strictly enforced.
 We would typically look at it if we notice that the author hasn't reacted to package-related